 Why You Should Choose a Spotting Scope over Binoculars

 Animals have very keen senses.
 This is why distance is very important for any hunter or bird watcher.
-Spotting scopes allow for you to maintain this distance and not have to worry about any animals fleeing from you.
+Spotting scopes allow you to maintain this distance and not have to worry about any animals fleeing from you.

 Confirming your hit is much easier when the lens you are using shows a clear and accurate image.
 With binoculars, seeing if you hit your target is extremely hard which means after every shot, you will need to walk to your target and confirm.
 This is tedious and unnecessary when you have a spotting scope.